 Invite the Community

-Inform the residents whose properties abut the laneway that you will be having a laneway event (and what activities will be taking place), request their attendance, and leave a contact number and/or online platform for any concerns/suggestions they may have.
-The easiest way to do this is often to drop a flyer in the mailboxes of the affected parties.
+Inform the residents whose properties abut the laneway that you will be having a laneway event, and let them know what activities will be taking place.
+Request their attendance and leave your contact information in case they have any concerns or suggestions.
+The easiest way to do this is to drop a flyer in the mailboxes of the affected parties.
 See our full guide for a helpful flyer template.

-We recommend setting up a Facebook event page for the event where all the attendees can share information and leave notes.
-Just create the page beforehand, and include the address on the flyer.
+We recommend setting up a Facebook event page where all the attendees can share information and leave notes.
+Just create the page beforehand, and include the URL on the flyer.

-If the laneway needs a clean-up, you may want to organize such a clean-up just before the event.
+If the laneway needs some love, you may want to organize a community clean-up just before the event.
 One option is to recruit volunteers, and make it part of the event itself.

-Make sure any tables/chairs and equipment you set up leaves ample space (at least 3 meters) for cars and emergency vehicles to pass by.
+When setting up tables, chairs, and any equipment, make sure to allow for ample space (at least 3 meters) for cars and emergency vehicles to pass by.

 Make sure there are bathroom facilities available.
-For example, the Ossington Village Alleyway Party rents a couple of port-a-potties, which is the only expense for the party, and paid for through attendee donations.
+For example, the Ossington Village Alleyway Party rents a couple of port-a-potties, which is the only expense for the event, paid for through attendee donations.

 Post-Event Tidy up

-Read our complete Laneway Greening Guide for more planning tips.
+Read our complete Laneway Event Guide for more planning tips.